 Otitis media is an inflammatory ear condition common in babies and young children.
 Otitis media in children is caused by fluid accumulation in the ear following colds and respiratory infections.
 Since the eustachian tube, which connects the middle ear and the throat, is narrower and more horizontal in children, it prevents effective fluid drainage.

-Otitis media is the inflammation of the middle ear, the area behind the eardrum (middle ear).
-It is often associated with fluid buildup in the ear and can be with or without infection.
+Otitis media generally affects the middle ear or the area behind the eardrum and can occur with or without infection.

-Read this post to learn about the types, causes, symptoms, diagnosis, treatment, and prevention of otitis media in children.
+Read this article to know about the types, symptoms, causes, treatment, and prevention of otitis media in children.